 User License for the Utilisation of ALOS 2 Data and Products for Scientific Use

-I hereby declare to have read and approved the terms and conditions and unconditionally accept that any activity related to the project be governed by them.
+I hereby declare to have read and approved the following terms and conditions and unconditionally accept that any activity related to the project be governed by them.

-1) JAXA (JAXA and METI for ALOS PALSAR data) possesses all intellectual property rights of the provided data and products.
+JAXA (JAXA and METI for ALOS PALSAR data) possesses all intellectual property rights of the provided data and products.

-2) Provided data shall be utilized only for the peaceful and non-commercial purposes.
+Provided data shall be utilized only for peaceful and non-commercial purposes.

-3) Provided data shall be utilized only for conducting RA activities comply with the research proposal.
+Provided data shall be utilized only for conducting RA activities which comply with the research proposal.

-4) Provided data shall not be transferred to any unauthorized third party or person except authorized Co-Investigators (CIs), without JAXA’s prior written consent.
+Provided data shall not be transferred to any unauthorized third party or person except authorized Co-Investigators (CIs), without JAXA’s prior written consent.